-Our primary sources of liquidity are typically cash provided by operating activities, cash provided by short-term debt from third parties and related parties, proceeds from the issuance of long-term debt and equity securities as well as divestitures.
+Our primary sources of liquidity are typically cash provided by operating activities, cash provided by short-term debt from third parties and related parties, issuances of long-term debt (including the issuance of bonds under a newly established debt issuance program) and equity securities as well as divestitures.
 We require this capital primarily to finance working capital needs, fund acquisitions and clinics in which we have ownership of less than 100%, develop free-standing renal dialysis clinics and other health care facilities, purchase equipment for existing or new renal dialysis clinics and production sites, repay debt, pay dividends and repurchase shares (see "Net cash provided by (used in) investing activities" and "Net cash provided by (used in) financing activities" below).